prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### Best Solution

-The author of the Go Challenge will decide the best solution, with help from the evaluators.
-The author shall have the sole authority and discretion to select the award recipient.
+The author of the Go Challenge will decide the best two solutions.
+The author shall have the sole authority and discretion to select the award recipients.

 #### Notification